fxckgfw/shadowsocks-wiki/Generate QR Code for Android or iOS Clients.md

 You can encode your server configuration to a QR Code.

-1. Put your configuration together:
+1. Put your configuration together like this:

         method:password@hostname:port